nombreinvicto/DataAnalyst/Project2_BikeShareData/README.md

 of the cities of Chicago, New York and Washington can be analysed.
  The attached `bikeshare.py` file can be run using any Python3 interpreter and the user will be interactively guided through in the terminal for any relevant user queries presented in the console.
+The data pertaining to the cities of Chicago, New York and Washington is attached in the repository as csv files.

   Technology Used: